aenarete/aenarete.github.io/about.md

 **Dianah Mugalizi** is currently doing her MSc in Climate Change and Sustainability at Kenyatta University, Nairobi, Kenya.

-**Ferenc Gyula Öry** is a retired medical doctor who worked for many years in Asia and Africa for "Médecins sans frontières"
+**Ferenc Gyula Öry (Ferko)** is a retired medical doctor who worked for many years in Asia and Africa for "Médecins sans frontières"

-Other members include a researcher in the field of psychology.
+Other members include a biologist and a researcher in the field of psychology.

 ##### Bank connection:
 U. Fechner